 Canadian pianist Luke Welch was born and grew up in Mississauga, Ontario.
-He played his first public performance at age seven.
-His first private piano instructors include Kyzysztof Jedrysik and Catherine Kuzeljevich, and he later completed Bachelor and Master of Music degrees at the University of Western Ontario in Canada under the tutelage of John-Paul Bracey.
+He played his first public performance at age seven, and his first private piano instructors include Kyzysztof Jedrysik and Catherine Kuzeljevich.
+He later completed Bachelor and Master of Music degrees at the University of Western Ontario in Canada under the tutelage of John-Paul Bracey and accomplished further graduate studies in the Netherlands.

 Welch has also participated in the classes of distinguished artists including Jean-Bernard Pommier, Cécile Ousset, Dang Thai Son, André Laplante, Jean-Paul Sevilla, and Stéphane Lemelin.
-He has performed extensively on the international stage including appearances in Canada, United States, Netherlands, Belgium, Germany, Italy, England, Ireland, Scotland, Wales, and New Zealand.
+He has performed extensively on the international stage including appearances in Canada, United States of America, Netherlands, Belgium, Germany, Italy, England, Ireland, Scotland, Wales, and New Zealand.
 Highlight performances include recitals at St. Giles' Cathedral in Edinburgh, St. Martin-in-the-Fields in London, Castletown House in Ireland, St. Andrew's-on-the-Terrace in Wellington (NZ), Music Mondays at Holy Trinity in Toronto, Southminster United and Trinity Anglican in Ottawa, FCAP in Amsterdam, and Beethoven Haus in Bonn, Germany.

 He made his concerto debut in 2004 with the Durham Chamber Orchestra, and has since performed with a number of orchestras including Greenway Strings, Mumbles Symphony Orchestra, and Winchmore String Orchestra.
 In addition to these recital and concerto performances, he also taught a masterclass in Alsager, England and in 2015, completed his first concert tour through New Zealand.
 These performances, which received nation-wide exposure and critical acclaim, included concerts in Christchurch, Wellington, Taupo, Auckland, and Kerikeri.